tranvlnh26/go-commit/README.md

 ## How it Works
 1. Install go-commit using: `go install github.com/tranvlnh26/go-commit@latest`
-2. Generate an OpenAI API key [here](https://aistudio.google.com/apikey)
+2. Generate an Gemini API key [here](https://aistudio.google.com/apikey)
 3. Set your `GEMINI_API_KEY` environment variable to your API key.
 1. Make your code changes and stage them with `git add .`
 2. Type `go-commit` in your terminal.